OpenHFT/RFC/Chronicle/Map/README.md

 | Status  | Raw.                                                                    |

 # Goals
-An RFC for library specific requirements for Chronicle Queue.
+An RFC for library specific requirements for Chronicle Map.
 See the parent RFC for cross library requirements.